Vibrant and juicy, pineapple is a sweet treat on its own and adds a tangy tropical twist to fruit salads, drinks, and even savory dishes like chicken!

-To Use a Pineapple Corer (image below)
+To Use a Pineapple Corer (images below)

-- Remove the pineapple from the corer.
-Run a knife down one side of the pineapple and it will cut into rings.
+- Run a knife through one side of the pineapple rings, and they will easily divide into perfect rings.

 - Cut pineapple in half from top to bottom, including the stalk.
 Remove the core with a paring knife.